moshekaplan/Prioritize/README.md

 As such, the following features will be extracted:
  *	Removing 'useless' images:
    *	Check if the image is well-structured, and can be opened in a normal image viewer.
 If it is not, there is no point in examining it further.
+   *  Check the variation of the colors within the image, to rule out images that are a solid color.
  *	Data collection:
    *	The number of faces within the image
    *	If the image looks like it may be a screen capture (based on the presence of artifacts that are usually on a desktop, like a start menu, or icons for well-known programs)